ducktyper-ai/quackverse/docs/legacy/quackcore-fs-comprehensive-guide.md

 ## Conclusion

-`quack_core.fs` streamlines and enhances filesystem interactions with:
+`quack_core.lib.fs` streamlines and enhances filesystem interactions with:

 - **Consistent result objects** for all operations
 - **Advanced features**: atomic writes, structured data, checksums, disk usage
 - **Clear error handling** and logging integration
 - **Powerful patterns** for real‑world tasks

-Adopting `quack_core.fs` ensures safer, more maintainable, and feature‑rich filesystem code in your QuackTools.
+Adopting `quack_core.lib.fs` ensures safer, more maintainable, and feature‑rich filesystem code in your QuackTools.
 Happy coding in the QuackVerse!